 It is entirely possible to imagine a future in which debts and credits recorded on the Credit Protocol could exceed the total market capitalization of all cryptocurrencies combined, dramatically increasing the scale of the digital economy.

 However, there is no better proof of a team’s vision and execution than its product.
-At BlockMason, we have never set much store by empty promises or flashy Whitepapers.
-Yes, we are extremely proud of the work our team has put forth to create this document, but we are even more proud of our developers, who have already deployed a fully-functional beta version of our newest application, Friend In Debt, demonstrating the functionality of the Credit Protocol.
-This awesome, simple DApp is available for public testing right now.
-Go ahead, check it out at fiddy.io, we’ll wait…
+At Blockmason, we have never set much store by empty promises or flashy Whitepapers.
+Yes, we are extremely proud of the work our team has put forth to create this document, but we are even more proud of our developers, who have already deployed a fully-functional version of our newest application, Lndr, demonstrating the functionality of the Credit Protocol.
+This awesome, simple DApp is available right now.
+Go ahead, check it out at lndr.io, we’ll wait…

 Oh, you’re back.

 Well, before you read about our new protocol, how about one last thing:

 When purchasing product-use tokens, it is important to not simply look at the product as is, but also consider the company’s ability to provide exemplary customer support for that product.
 That is why we will continue to update and improve CP in advance of and throughout the duration of the token.
 Unlike other sales, based on hope and potential, our work stands alone to demonstrate our company’s commitment to ongoing development, product maintenance, and creativity as we expand the possibilities of blockchain technology.
 Our passion for our product and desire to improve the Ethereum ecosystem is not dependent on funding, and we aim to prove that we love building useful, functional, life-changing DApps—no matter what.

 At its most basic level, the Credit Protocol is a system for recording debts and credit between entities on the Ethereum blockchain.
 One entity sends a debt or credit request to another, and that user then confirms the debt or credit, which is recorded and stored within the Credit Protocol’s smart contract.